testsigmahq/testsigma-tutorials/src/pages/tutorials/getting-started/automate-ios-applications.md

 ---
 ## [Run your test case](#run-your-test-case)

-You can run your tests locally on your own machine or on the devices on the cloud (that you may not necessarily own!)
+You can run your tests locally on your own machine or on the devices on the cloud (that you may not necessarily own!).

 At the top right of your Test Steps page, click on **Run**.